 Sony’s XAV-AX100 figures on the growing list of aftermarket car stereos compatible with Apple CarPlay.
 It’s built around a 6.2-inch touchscreen, though it also responds to voice commands, and Sony wisely included an old-fashioned volume knob.
 It’s rear-view-camera ready, though it doesn’t include the hardware required for your car to see what’s behind it; you need to buy a separate camera if your car isn’t equipped with one.

 CDs are so 1997, right?
-Pioneer’s MVH-X390BT should be your go-to aftermarket car stereo if you think the compact disc belongs in a museum with the Apple II, the VCR, and the original Grand Theft Auto game.
-It’s a Bluetooth receiver that lets users stream music and make hands-free calls, provided it’s installed in a car with a microphone.
+Pioneer’s MVH-S310BT should be your go-to aftermarket car stereo if you think the compact disc belongs in a museum with the Apple II, the VCR, and the original Grand Theft Auto game.
+It’s a Bluetooth receiver that lets users stream music (it’s compatible with Pandora and Spotify) and make hands-free calls, provided it’s installed in a car with a microphone.
 Don’t worry, adding an aftermarket microphone is cheap and easy if needed.
-There is a USB port, too, but the MVH-X390BT doesn’t include a CD player.
-The cool part is it’s compatible with the free Pioneer ARC App, which turns any compatible smartphone into a remote control.
+It includes a USB port and an AUX input, too, for drivers who gave up CDs but stayed a little old-school.

-Kenwood Excelon KDC-X701 ($155+)
+Kenwood Excelon KMM-X704